October 11, 2019 | by Shannon

 More Paul Muni Films Monday!

 Ok, ok, that’s it!
 If you got through this novel of a post, I thank you!
-Be sure to check my calendar for the Paul Muni films that will play Monday as we continue to celebrate his career this month!
+Check out the TCM film schedule for the Paul Muni films that will play Monday as we continue to celebrate his career this month!

 Have you seen Scarface?
 What elements and performances in the film stand out to you?